Seminumerical exchange (SGX)#

 • direct_j: If True, direct evaluation of the J-matrix is used (slow, for testing only).

-SGXHF attribute:
+SGXHF attributes: